kkhuge/ICML2025/README.md

 self.test_dataloader = DataLoader(test_data, batch_size=batch_size, shuffle=Flase)
 ```

-## The Impact of Data Heterogeneity under Different Network Widths
+## Impact of Non-IID Versus Network Width

 Running the `main.py` using the `fedavg5` trainer with different networks to obtain figure 1 and figure 2.

-Running the `main.py` using the `fedavg4` trainer with different networks to obtain figure 3.
+Running the `main.py` using the `fedavg4` trainer with different networks to obtain the variation of global NTK and parameters in figure 3 and running the `main.py` using the `fedavg12` trainer with different networks to obtain the variation of local NTK in figure 3.

-## FedAvg Global Model Approximated by a Linear Model
+## Linear Approximation of FedAvg

 Running the `main.py` using the `fedavg9` trainer with the fully-connected networks to obtain figure 4.

 ## FedAvg Evolves as Centralized Learning

-Running the `main.py` using the `fedavg6` trainer with the fully-connected networks to obtain figure 5.

 Running the `main.py` using the `fedavg11` trainer with the fully-connected networks to obtain figure 6.

-Running the `main.py` using the `fedavg10` trainer with the fully-connected networks to obtain figure 7.

 ## Dependency